BhagirathHegde/EVA4-S15/README.md

   2) CrossEntropyLoss() - Did not fit best for our dataset images
   3) BCEWithLogitsLoss() - This worked best for mask images and this is the loss function I used for mask images , but for depth images   it gave this kind of output even after a few epochs: ![BCEWithLogitsLoss_ForDepth](BCE.PNG)
   4) L1Loss() - Then I realised I have to use different loss functions for both depth and mask images and planned to go with L1Loss()     for depth images and this worked well
-- Also, I used the same optimizer (with momentum and weight decay) and schedular as used in previous assignment, so this helped me speed   up the process
+- Also, I used the same optimizer (with momentum and weight decay) and schedular as used in previous assignment, so this helped me speed   up the process :dart:

 Code Snippet:
 ```